drewsamsen/spark-next/docs/INNGEST.md

 ## Creating Functions

-Functions are now defined in domain-specific files under the `src/inngest/functions/` directory.
+Functions are defined in domain-specific files under the `src/inngest/functions/` directory.
+Each function should be in its own file and exported with a name that includes the `Fn` suffix.

 Example:

 ```typescript
 // In src/inngest/functions/domain/my-function.ts